 Therefore, this criterion is met.
+[The Hearings Officer concurs with this staff finding and related discussion.]

 ZDO 1206.07(B) Alterations Not Required by Law: Except as provided in Subsection 1206.07(C), an alteration of a nonconforming structure or other physical improvements, or a change in the use, requires review as a Type II application pursuant to Section 1307, Procedures, and shall be subject to the following standards and criteria: